drew-chen/boundless/docs/understandingTheCode.md

 to be sure state is not mutated by accident, it's a safe choice to deep clone the data in the state before modifying it locally within a page.
 If you want to sync the mutated clone, use an action or mutation to set the state.

 ### project-submit

-The project submit module stores data related to project submission.
+The project submit Vuex module stores data related to project submission.
 Specifically, `ProjectCreateCustomFrom.vue` is used by the admin to choose and modify what custom fields or questions a project submission form asks.
 The rest of the files within the `Forms/Project` directory and `SubmitProject.vue` are for the user